CrunchyData/postgres-operator/docs/content/installation/other/bash.md

     pgo version
 ```

-That URL address needs to be reachable from your local *pgo* client host.
-Your Kubernetes administrator will likely need to create a network route, ingress, or LoadBalancer service to expose the Operator REST API to applications outside of the Kubernetes cluster.
+That URL address needs to be reachable from your local `pgo` client host.
+Your Kubernetes administrator will likely need to create a network route, ingress, or LoadBalancer service to expose the PGO REST API to applications outside of the Kubernetes cluster.
 Your Kubernetes administrator might also allow you to run the Kubernetes port-forward command, contact your administrator for details.

-Next, the *pgo* client needs to reference the keys used to secure the Operator REST API:
+Next, the `pgo` client needs to reference the keys used to secure the PGO REST API:

 ```
     export PGO_CA_CERT=$PGOROOT/conf/postgres-operator/server.crt